 Under the Indenture, an Event of Default includes: (i) default for 30 days in payment of any interest on any Notes; (ii) default in payment of any principal (including, without limitation, any premium, if any) on the Notes when due; (iii) failure by the Company for 60 days after notice to it, given in accordance with the terms of the indenture, to comply with any of its other agreements contained in the Indenture or the Notes; (iv) the Company fails to comply with any of the provisions of Section 6.08 of the Indenture; (v) the Company fails to provide timely notice of a Change of Control; and (vi) certain events of bankruptcy, insolvency or reorganization of the Company.
-If an Event of Default (other than as a result of certain events of bankruptcy, insolvency or reorganization of the Company) occurs and is continuing, the Trustee or the Holders of at least 25% in principal amount of the Notes then outstanding may declare all unpaid principal to the date of acceleration on the Notes then outstanding to be due and payable immediately, all as and to the extent provided in the Indenture.
+If an Event of Default (other than as a result of certain events of bankruptcy, insolvency or reorganization of the Notes then outstanding may declare all unpaid principal to the date of acceleration on the Notes then outstanding to be due and payable immediately, all as and to the extent provided in the Indenture.
 If an Event of Default occurs as a result of certain events of bankruptcy, insolvency or reorganization of the Company, unpaid principal of the Notes then outstanding shall become due and payable immediately without any declaration or other act on the part of the Trustee or any Holder, all as and to the extent provided in the Indenture.
 Holders may not enforce the Indenture or the Notes except as provided in the Indenture.
-The Trustee may require indemnity satisfactory to it before it enforces the Indenture or the Notes.
-Subject to certain limitations, Holders of a majority in principal amount of the Notes then outstanding may direct the Trustee in its exercise of any trust or power.
-The Trustee may withhold from Holders notice of any continuing default (except a default in payment of principal or interest) if it determines that withholding notice is in their interests.
+The Trustee may require indemnity satisfactory to it before it enforces the Indenture or the Notes, Subject to certain limitations, Holders of a majority in principal amount of the Notes then outstanding may direct the Trustee in its exercise of any trust or power.
+The Trustee may withhold from Holders notice of an y continuing default (except a default in payment of principal or interest) if it determines that withholding notice is in their interests.
 The Company is required to file periodic reports with the Trustee as to the absence of default.